Optimal Algorithms for Geometric Centers and Depth: Conclusions

 The natural open problem is to improve the running times for computing the yolk (and extremal yolk) even further.
-It seems believable, that for $d>3$, the log factors in \thmref{discrete:yolk} and \thmref{cont:yolk} might not be necessary.
+It seems believable, that for $d>3$, the log factor in \thmref{discrete:yolk} might not be necessary.
 We leave this as an open problem for further research.